 Each module comprises 200 hours of total student study time which is split broadly as below:

-An intensive course of lectures, seminars, group discussions, laboratories and practical activities (delivered over three to four days)
+25hrs intensive course of lectures, seminars, group discussions, laboratories and practical activities

 The subject specific context for Neuromuscular Therapy is research informed and practice driven.
 The programme curriculum has been designed to develop the key competencies of the Neuromuscular Therapist; These can be summarised as the ability to: